liquidat/ansible-demo-notes/README.md

 - Ansible is agentless - no further software needed
 - Ansible is engine: triggered via command line or via web interface/API
 - Ansible is language of "playbooks": set of "tasks", working steps which need to be run
-- Ansible is enterprise framework: Tower can deliver RBAC, central web interface, etc.
+- Ansible is enterprise framework: Tower can deliver RBAC, single centralized place, user friendly GUI, shows results
-- tasks can be either generic cli commands or simplified by predefined modules with parameters
+- tasks can be either generic cli commands
+- or simplified by parametrized modules
 - Ansible does not require a client, uses present operating system remote management technology
-- thus Ansible itself runs on any machine, configuring others
+- thus Ansible itself runs from any machine, like an admin laptop, configuring others
 - push mechanism, and login must work

-- Tower adds control and delegation: single place for playbooks & can separate playbooks from necessary login rights
-- Tower also central place for playbook results: what was done where, and did it work?
--
+## Questions :question:
+- What is your largest pain right now?
+- What takes most manual work?
+- What is not integrated with each other right now but seems simple to connect?

-## Start: command line
+## Start: command line [skip if presentation or forknowledge]
 - :question: Do you often access multiple machines via command line?
 - :question: Do you know dancing/dstributed shell?
 - just the command line - like SSH on steroids
-- access tomachines via inventory: can be static file or executed script; think of existing CMDB or Satellite or anything
+- access machines via inventory: can be static file or executed script; think of existing CMDB or Satellite or anything
 - here: static
 - show inventory: clients, groups, additional options; highlight connection type
-- easiest way to contact: ping a machine, shows that is alive - and works!
+- easiest way to contact: ping a machine, shows that is alive - and Ansible works!
 - ping Linux clients
 - ping windows machine: ping and win_ping
 - simple task via raw `ansible helium -m command -a "uname -a"`
+- this was direct command - now show parametrized modules
 - simple task via module `ansible helium -m yum -a "name=httpd state=present" -s`
 - complex task via simple module `ansible unix -m user -a "name=rwolters state=present"`
 - where to get info about module parameters: `ansible-doc yum`, and `ansible-doc -s yum`